-It is an honour and a privilege to be the first elected Early Career Representative (ECR) to HSS council.
-I am thrilled to be your representative for the period 2020-2022.
-My primary responsibility as ECR is to speak on behalf of the graduate student and early career community in the council meetings of the History of Science Society (HSS) in order to represent our interests and ensure that our voices are heard.
+It was an honour and a privilege to be the first elected Early Career Representative (ECR) to HSS council.
+I held this position from January 1, 2020 until December 31, 2022.
+My primary responsibility as ECR was to speak on behalf of the graduate student and early career community in the council meetings of the History of Science Society (HSS) in order to represent our interests and ensure that our voices were heard.

-Above all else, I look forward to leveraging my enthusiasm, my leadership experience, and my contacts within HSS to foster the development of a more inclusive, cooperative, and collaborative academic community so that we can use our presence in council to effect positive change in our profession.
+In the role I leveraged my enthusiasm, my leadership experience, and my contacts within HSS to foster the development of a more inclusive, cooperative, and collaborative academic community and worked to use our presence in council to effect positive change in our profession.

 The Early Career Representative (ECR) has three primary responsibilities: